Azure/AzureDataLake/docs/Hands_on_Labs/ADLA_ADF_HOL.md

 Prerequisites
 -------------

-Before you can start the lab exercises, you will need various Azure services provisioned for you.
-Follow the instructions here: [Start](Start.md).
+Before you can start the lab exercises, you will need several Azure services created.
+Follow the instructions here: [Start](Start.md)

-This process only takes a few minutes.
-Once your services are configured you can proceed with the lab.

 Important information
 ---------------------